primitivefinance/pool-analytics/README.md

 # Introduction
-`pool-analytics` stores aims to make RMM-01 pool data easily accessible for advanced data analysis.
+`pool-analytics` stores aims to make RMM-01 pool data easily accessible for advanced data analytics and modeling.
 This repo will include data processing scripts and example notebooks. `pool-analytics` is maintained by [0xEvan](https://twitter.com/evandekim).
 Please reach out if you want to contribute, ask for feature requests, or any general feedback.

 # Directory Organization
 TBD